 He would meet sporadic success as a singer.
 This, until his move to 20 Century Fox Records/MCA and the incorporation of Disco and Funk vibes on his repertoire.

 His biggest chart success is without a single doubt ‘Don’t Push It Don’t Force It’.
 A cut taken from his 1980 ‘Naturally’ album which, ironically, would be his last for MCA.
 The year after seeing the release of the freaky ‘I’m Out To Catch’.
 A song where he shared the duties with Karen Roberts, taken from his ‘It’s Me Again’ album on Casablanca Records.
 That same year seeing the release of the memorable ‘She’s A Bad Mama Jama’ which he wrote for Carl Carlton.
 His last R&B chart record being the groovy ‘Tenderoni’, from an album – ‘Now And Then’ – which, for some reason, never saw the light.

 More or less considered as a one hit wonder, Leon Haywood‘s music would nevertheless influence many artists along with time.
 From Aaliyah to Common, 50 Cent and Redman to name but a few.
 Not to mention Snoop Dogg and Dr. Dre who notoriously sampled his 1975 released ‘I Want’ A Do Something Freaky To You’ on ‘Nuthin’ But a ‘G’ Thang’ back in 1992.

-Haywood‘s godson, Darnell “OG Suicide” Price, told AP that the artist died in his sleep this Tuesday April 05.
+Haywood‘s godson, Darnell “OG Suicide” Price, told AP that the artist died in his sleep this Tuesday Apr.
+05.